 One Day in Amsterdam for Those Wanting to Avoid the Crowds

-If you're arriving in Amsterdam for just a day and really want to do all you can to avoid the crowds, worry not!
+If you're arriving in Amsterdam for just 24 hours or under and really want to do all you can to avoid the crowds, worry not!
 It's absolutely possible (and possibly a great idea, especially in the peak tourist season of summer).
 Firstly, do what you can to get outside of the main ring canals (the Herengracht, Keizersgracht, and Prinsengracht) as this is where the majority of tourists stay.
 Head out and get exploring a neighbourhood of your choice.
 Don't worry about this little journey taking up time (or you may even be able to head straight to an outer neighbourhood station like Amstel, Amsterdam Zuid or Sloterdijk) as Amsterdam public transport is quick and efficient (most days!) and you have to remember that Amsterdam is a small city so even walking from Central Station to a neighbourhood like De Pijp, Amsterdam Oost or Amsterdam Oud West will take you less than half an hour.

 One area that will definitely be quieter - and it's really easy to access from Central Station as you can hop on the free boat from the back of the station - is Amsterdam Noord.
 The area is undergoing huge development at the moment and places like the EYE Film Museum and A'Dam Tower are making it more popular with locals and visitors alike, however generally speaking it won't be anywhere near as busy as the Red Light District or main ring canals.
 Once over on the other side of the IJ you can have a wander around the industrial-hipster haven NDSM Werf (stopping for lunch or a drink at Pllek) or you can bring bikes and go for a long bike ride along the coast to the village of Durgerdam, where I can promise there will be very few other tourists.